Inspiaaa/UnityHFSM/README.md

 **Creating your own states**

-Simply inherit from the base class `StateBase` and override the methods you need
+Simply inherit from the base class `StateBase` and override the methods you need.

 ```csharp
     class CustomSendData : StateBase {